Coming Soon!

 Hee-Gwone Yoo is Librarian for Visual Collections and Rare Books in the Slavic & Baltic Division of The New York Public Library.
 Kristen Regina is the Chief Art Librarian of the Hillwood Estate, Museum & Gardens Art Research Library in Washington, D.C.
 Professor John E. Bowlt is at the Institute of Modern Russian Culture, University of Southern California.

 Visual Resources from Russia and Eastern Europe in The New York Public Library: A Checklist.
-Hee-Gwone Yoo, Compiler; Kristen Regina, Editor and Introduction; Preface, John Bowlt.
+Hee-Gwone Yoo and Kristen Regina.
+Introduction by Kristen Regina; Preface, John Bowlt.
 120 illustrations in full color.
-Publication Date: November 1, 2008

 Ross Publishing LLC